If you are obese, speak to your GP for advice about losing weight safely.

-If you have type 2 diabetes (a condition caused by too much glucose in the blood), it may take you longer to lose weight using orlistat.
-Your target weight loss after three months may therefore be slightly lower.
+If you have type 2 diabetes, it may take you longer to lose weight using orlistat, so your target weight loss after three months may therefore be slightly lower.

 If orlistat is successful after three months, your prescription may be continued for up to a year.
-After that, your GP will review your condition and decide whether you should continue with orlistat or not.
+After that, your GP will review your condition and decide whether you should continue with orlistat.

-Side effects are much less likely if you stick to a low fat diet.
+These side effects are much less likely to occur if you stick to a low-fat diet.

 Treating obesity in children